DNS - Domain Name System in Computer Networking

 Forwarding Servers -Forwarding servers redirect DNS queries to other DNS servers instead of resolving them directly.
 For example, a local DNS server might forward queries to a public DNS service like Google DNS (8.8.8.8) for resolution.

 Root Servers -Root servers are the first step in translating human-readable domain names into IP addresses, directing queries to the appropriate TLD servers.
 For instance, when you request www.example.com, root servers help direct the query to the TLD servers for .com.
+There are 13 root server instances worldwide (labeled A through M), operated by different organizations.

 TLD Servers -TLD servers manage the top-level domains and direct queries to the relevant second-level domain servers.
 For example, TLD servers for .com direct the query to the second-level domain server for example.com.